mui/base-ui/docs/data/base/components/collapsible/collapsible.md

 ## Animations

+### Animation states

+Four states are available as data attributes to animate the Collapsible:

+- `[data-state="open"]` - `open` state is `true`.
+- `[data-state="closed"]` - `open` state is `false`.
+Can still be mounted to the DOM if closing.
+- `[data-entering]` - the `hidden` attribute was just removed from the DOM and the content element participates in page layout.
+The `data-entering` attribute will be removed 1 animation frame later.
+- `[data-exiting]` - the content element is in the process of being hidden from the DOM, but is still mounted.

-The Collapsible component can animate when opening or closing using either:
+The component can be animate when opening or closing using either:

 - CSS animations
 - CSS transitions
 - JavaScript animations

-The height of the `Content` is provided as the `--collapsible-content-height` CSS variable
+The height of the `Content` subcomponent is provided as the `--collapsible-content-height` CSS variable

 ### CSS Animations